dmbarbour/wikilon/docs/AwelonLang.md

 ## Why Another Language?

 Modern programming languages can produce useful artifacts - applications, games, and so on.
-But they do not permit flexible composition and decomposition of these artifacts.
-There are a lot of complicating factors - hidden runtime structure, entanglement of effects and environment, separation of programmer and user interfaces, scalability to benefit from network effects, even how software is shared in a community.
+But they do not support flexible composition and decomposition of these artifacts.
+There are a lot of complicating factors: hidden runtime structure, entanglement of effects and environment, separation of programmer and user interfaces, even how software is packaged and shared in a community.

-Awelon language aims to address those complications.
-Important design points:
+Awelon language aims to be simple and scalable, addressing these complications.
+It explores a new way of developing and sharing code and computational artifacts.
+Some design points:

 * Awelon evaluates by local confluent rewriting, much like expression `(6 * 7)` evaluates to `42` in arithmetic.
-Every evaluation step has representation within Awelon language and may thus be serialized or rendered.
+Every evaluation step has representation within Awelon language and may thus be serialized or rendered - i.e. it's easy to "show the work".
 Rewrite based evaluation simplifies debugging, distribution, integration of the program with HCI, and further use of program results.

-* Awelon specifies 'lazy linking' of words by the evaluator.
-That is, a word is not rewritten to its definition unless doing so would result in further rewrites.
-This allows for a more compact representation of results and ensures human-meaningful link structure and symbols are preserved by the evaluator.

 * Awelon has a simple, Forth-like syntax.
 This lowers barriers for [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html).
 Editable views can support domain-specific notations or allow interactive editing of Awelon via forms or graphs.

-This feature combines nicely with rewriting and lazy linking, enabling the same views to apply to results.
+* Awelon specifies 'lazy linking' of words by the evaluator.
+That is, a word is not rewritten to its definition unless doing so would result in further rewrites.
+This allows for results to contain human-meaningful references and code fragments.
+Importantly, editable views can be applied to results, which helps unify programmer and user interfaces.

-* Awelon has a simple, pure, and portable semantics.
-Programs are concatenative, which simplifies composition and decomposition.
-Scope is easy to control, which simplifies sharing of code and integration of untrusted code.
-Performance is achieved via annotations and acceleration of useful models, as opposed to ad-hoc language extension with primitive types or FFI.
+* Awelon has a simple, pure, deterministic, portable semantics.
+It is easy to share code with others.
+Programs are concatenative, which simplifies composition and decomposition of code fragments.
+Definitions are acyclic, so it's easy to extract only necessary fragments of a dictionary.

-* Awelon is structured in terms of hierarchical, self-contained dictionaries instead of packages and libraries.
-The self-contained dictionary ensures control and versioning of deep dependencies, while hierarchy enables robust integration and maintenance of independently developed resources.
-This structure encourages community curation instead of individual ownership.

-* Awelon scales easily, leveraging uniform serializability with other features.
-Lazy linking enables larger than memory structures.
-This extends dynamically with stowage annotations to move large objects to disk and reference them by secure hash word.
-Pure evaluation allows memoization for spreadsheet-like incremental computations, and this extends readily to stowed objects.
-Acceleration of Kahn process networks would extend Awelon to long-running distributed systems computations.
+* Awelon uses *Acceleration* as the performance alternative to built-in functions or FFI.
+This enables an interesting path of language growth that doesn't complicate semantics or security.
+Minimally, runtimes should accelerate natural numbers and arithmetic.
+But acceleration can potentially leverage GPGPUs (by accelerating linear algebra) or cloud computing (by accelerating Kahn process networks).

 Awelon experiments with alternative [application models](ApplicationModel.md).
-The most promising models are RESTful - documents, publish subscribe, tuple spaces, etc. - but where application state is integrated with the codebase instead of an external filesystem or database.
+The most promising models are RESTful - documents, publish subscribe, tuple spaces, etc. - integrating application state with the codebase instead of an external filesystem or database.
 The codebase then becomes a 'smart' filesystem or database, with more deeply integrated linking and computational structure similar to a spreadsheet.
 The codebase is maintained by a community of human and software agents, exactly as we'd maintain a database or filesystem.

-Awelon diverges significantly from conventional systems and programming language design.
-This isn't just a new language, it's a new way of thinking about programming that integrates ideas from spreadsheets, functional programming, and RESTful web services.
-Awelon does not *directly* interact with existing systems - there is no FFI, for example.
-But indirect integration is feasible through bots and web services and cross compilation for some application models.
+Integration of Awelon systems with external systems will initially rely on web services or publish-subscribe systems.

 ## Primitives